 And the years went by.
 I became an artist.
 My career took me to France.
 The museums of the world exhibited my works to large numbers of people.
 I travelled the world.

 One day in 1970, I was invited to meet Paul Delvaux.
 The meeting took place at the Château de La Hulpe.
 It was wonderful to relive a childhood memory after so many years and to finally discover this place that I remembered so fondly.
 And to find an unknown painting by Magritte on the wall.
 He’d painted an ordinary morning in the countryside on Earth.
 And in the sky, there was the Earth, like something quite normal.
 Something very ordinary had become extraordinary.

 Finding this unknown Magritte masterpiece and being on the terrace in the company of Paul Delvaux made it a truly magical place for me.
 We enjoyed the evening so much that we were invited to stay the night there.

-The next morning getting lost in the park was one of the most beautiful moments of my life.
-The classicism, the sense of measure, the harmony of the place touched my heart.
-The spaces and the pathways had found in me a mysterious echo.
-We left the park taking the long path leading to the main entry.
+The next day, I spent the morning wandering around the park.
+It was one of the most beautiful mornings of my life.
+The classicism, sense of measure and harmony of the place made a deep impression on me.
+The grounds and paths must have struck a mysterious chord with me.
+When we left, we took the path which leads to the park entrance.
 It took me right back to my childhood.